mavlink/qgroundcontrol/README.md

 QGroundControl builds are supported for OSX, Linux, Windows, iOS and Android.
 QGroundControl uses [Qt](http://www.qt.io) as its cross-platform support library and uses [QtCreator](http://doc.qt.io/qtcreator/index.html) as its default build environment.
 * OSX: OSX 10.7 or higher, 64 bit, clang compiler (IMPORTANT: XCode 8 requires a workaround described below)
 * Ubuntu: 64 bit, gcc compiler
-* Windows: Vista or higher, 32 bit, [Visual Studio 2013 compiler](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop)
+* Windows: Vista or higher, 32 bit, [Visual Studio 2015 compiler](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop)
 * iOS: 8.0 and higher
-* Android: Jelly Bean (4.1) and higher
+* Android: Jelly Bean (4.1) and higher.
+Standard QGC is built against ndk version 19.
 * Qt version: 5.5.1 ONLY

 ###### Install QT
 You need to install Qt as described below instead of using pre-built packages from say, a Linux distribution because QGroundControl needs access to private Qt headers.
 * Download the [Qt installer](http://www.qt.io/download-open-source)
-    * Make sure to install Qt version **5.5.1** NOT 5.4.x, 5.6.x, 5.7.x, etc.
+    * Make sure to install Qt version **5.7.1** NOT 5.4.x, 5.6.x, 5.8.x, etc.
-    * If you don't install the full Qt 5.5 make sure you install Qt Location and Qt Quick Controls.
     * Ubuntu: Set the downloaded file to executable using:`chmod +x`.
 Install to default location for use with ./qgroundcontrol-start.sh.
 If you install Qt to a non-default location you will need to modify qgroundcontrol-start.sh in order to run downloaded builds.
-    * Windows: Default installer not quite correct, use [this](http://download.qt.io/official_releases/qt/5.5/5.5.1/qt-opensource-windows-x86-msvc2013-5.5.1.exe) instead
+    * Windows: Make sure to install VS 2015 32 bit package.

 ###### Install additional packages:
 * Ubuntu: sudo apt-get install espeak libespeak-dev libudev-dev libsdl2-dev